sergeyhomyuk/style_typescript/README.md

 ### Constants

-  - All constants should use UPPER_SNAKE_CASE.
+  - All constants should use lowerCamelCase.
   - All constants you be defined with the `const` keyword.

 **[top](#table-of-contents)**